 - how to operate a motorcycle

-- best protective clothing to wear
+- · best protective clothing to wear

 - how to avoid dangerous situations

 Students will finish the course at the two year rider level, and the motorcycle and helmet are furnished.
-Successful completion of the Basic RiderCourse should waive the driving portion of the Texas DPS test.
-Students are required to take a written and vision exam at the DPS office.
+Successful completion of the Basic RiderCourse should waive the written and driving portions of the Texas DPS test, for those 18 and over.
+Students less than 18 years of age will still need to take the driving portion at the DMV.
+All students are required to take a vision exam at the DPS office.